CuteNikki/discord-bot/README.md

   - [x] register commands
 - [ ] fun module
   - [x] phone command
+    - [ ] add property for last sent message (if no message sent within 5 minutes, automatically end the call)
+    - [ ] could add a button to enter the queue again if phone was hung up
   - [x] game command
     - [x] Rock-Paper-Scissors
     - [x] Tic-Tac-Toe